 Remote working is commonly referred to as the ability to work from anywhere, and that could also be in a separate jurisdiction from that of the employer.
 Partly in pursuit of an improved work-life balance, remote working is now seen as a major selling point for companies trying to attract skilled workers.
 One accelerator of this trend has been the COVID-19 pandemic, which literally forced many people to work from home.
 Necessity as the mother of invention so to speak!

-Despite the obvious lifestyle and cost advantages, remote working has however, created a number of social and psychological challenges.
-These issues are could be compounded for workers looking to live in a different jurisdiction from their employer.
+Despite the obvious lifestyle and cost advantages, remote working has created a number of social and psychological challenges.
+These issues could be compounded for workers looking to live in a different jurisdiction from their employer.
 Some obvious challenges here could include payment of taxes, and compliance to foreign employment laws for example.

 This is where EOR or Employer of Record can help.
 An EOR is an organisation that serves as the employer for tax purposes while the employee performs work for a different company.

 In Switzerland all EOR agencies must be a SECO-licensed to be compliant.
 The employer of record takes on the responsibility of traditional employment tasks from a HR perspective, whereas day-to-day management of the employee is still conducted by the client company.
 The Employer of Record also has the legal responsibility to manage payroll processing and tax in the country where the contractor works.
 Some further points to note with regards the Employer of Record capability are:

 - An EOR can hire international workers, perform background checks, oversee benefits and perform various other administrative tasks on behalf of the client company including: taking care of on-boarding , managing timesheets, supporting work permit application.

 - Companies wishing to expand to new markets, can thus set up operations faster than incorporating an entity in the foreign jurisdiction and without running any compliance risks.